rpdav/nixos/hosts/nixbook/reinstall/README.md

 You will be prompted to add a root password during install.

-# Restore /persist from backup
+# Restore data
 The /persist volume is backed up to my local server using borg.
-Since borg must authenticate using ssh keys, we’ll need to either:
+Since borg must authenticate using ssh keys, I’ll need to either:

 1. Restore the ssh private key from another location (like a password manager), or
 2. Create a temporary ssh key and add its public key to the borg server’s authorized keys file